 You can then prioritize the names in terms of the most reasonable to research.
 This will reflect how prevalent the surname is in a particular culture.
 My grandmother was a Smith, which is not on my hit list.

-Check out our article on rare and uncommon surnames in the United States and accoss the world.
+Check out our article on how to check how rare is a last name in the United States and accoss the world.

 The reason to keep a record of a slowly growing list is that your new matches are also trickling in.
 Periodically, perhaps once a month, you can start at the top of the list and work through your surnames again.